BLW First Foods

 Peel and chop a ripe mango into thin batons or little chunks.

 Peel and cut your ripe nectarine into thin slices or little squares.
-If it’s a bit firm you can steam the pieces for 5-10 minutes first.
+If it’s not completely soft, you can steam the pieces for 5-10 minutes first.

 Peel and cut ripe plums into small chunks for baby to enjoy.